 But if you were using CloudAlly, you could have exported critical documents instantly.
 You wouldn’t have wasted any time.
 CloudAlly lets you export your data to any and all of the programs or devices you need using efficient zip downloads.
-Instead of waiting for Google to repair Google Drive on September 7, you could have kept on working like nothing was wrong.
+Instead of waiting for Google to repair on September 7, you could have kept on working like nothing was wrong.

-Besides, CloudAlly’s Google Apps Backup does more than protect your Google Drive files, too.
+Besides, CloudAlly’s Google Apps Backup does more than protect your Google files, too.
 It backs up all your G Suite apps, including Gmail, calendar, contacts, tasks, and chats on an automated, daily basis.

 Don’t put your data safely entirely into Google’s control; take matters into your own hands!
 Want to see for yourself how CloudAlly is more reliable than Google Drive?
 Try our free backup for 15 days.

 Now that you know about G Suite backup, you might want to have a look at what we created for you…